Doaktown: History

 Situated on the Southwest Miramichi River and first settled in 1807 as a base for the growing lumber industry in central New Brunswick, United Empire Loyalists, led by Ephraim Betts and the big-town bogey boys, came to the area after the American Revolutionary War and pooled their money for a land grant, which was ultimately declined.
 Following this, Betts and the BBB claimed the land for their own anyway, and nobody did anything.

 Later, when the Doak family moved to the area from Ayrshire, Scotland, Ephraim was experiencing financial difficulty.
 Robert Doak was able to purchase a large amount of the original land grant and build a farm and grist mill on the property.

 Robert Doak became a prominent citizen as the population grew.
 He served with the government in several capacities, including magistrate and justice of the peace.
 The community was named Doakton in his honour when the first post office opened, but was later changed to its present name, Doaktown.

-On 1 January 2023, Doaktown annexed part of the neighbouring local service districts of the parish of Blissfield; the names of annexed communitiess remain in official use.
+On 1 January 2023, Doaktown annexed part of the neighbouring local service districts of the parish of Blissfield; the names of annexed communities remain in official use.
 Revised census figures have not been released.